Guide to California’s Criminal Codes and What They Mean for You

 Crimes Against People

 Assault and battery are the most common crimes in cases that involve civil harassment and domestic violence charges.
 If you’re unfamiliar with the difference, with battery, you have to physically harm someone, assault is the intent to harm.
 Assault will typically be a misdemeanor while battery can be a misdemeanor or worse depending on the damage.
+Either way, consulting a seasoned domestic violence lawyer or harassment attorney is the best course of action.

 Other crimes against people include robbery —taking something from a person using force or fear— and is typically a felony.
 Of the criminal code on crimes against people, homicide is the most severe and can result in a felony charge or charges, decades or life in prison, or the death penalty.
 California Criminal Codes go much further in-depth, but if you are facing allegations of homicide, it’s critical you work with a criminal defense attorney with experience and success pursuing the fairest defense outcomes for their clients.